JadeAnt/mass_shooting_dashboard/README.md

 # mass_shooting_dashboard

-A web application displaying the locations, dates, # killed and # injured in mass shootings across the United States in 2022
+A web application displaying the locations, dates, # killed and # injured in mass shootings across the United States in 2022.
+Created to showcase the rise in gun violence around the US and contains links to other databases and orginizations who's goal is to bring more acknowledgement to this problem.